rickardvh/budo-notes/iaido/msjr/hayashizaki-jushin-jikiden-ryu-mokuroku.md

 Daishōzume no kurai has not yet been split into Daishōzume and Daishō tachizume, but is listed under one heading.

+[^1]: The kanji clearly say *Yamashita*, but since the kata is called Yamaoroshi (山颪) now, I have assumed this reading.

-[^1]: This heading is listed slightly differently from the others, and seems to be neither a section under Forms nor a completely separate heading, as it is written lower than the surrounding headings almost so as to fit in with the preceding section.
+[^2]: This heading is listed slightly differently from the others, and seems to be neither a section under Forms nor a completely separate heading, as it is written lower than the surrounding headings almost so as to fit in with the preceding section.

-[^2]: This one is left out from another version of the scroll.
+[^3]: This one is left out from another version of the scroll.

-[^3]: The character 鈠, a [rare Chinese character](https://dict.variants.moe.edu.tw/dictView.jsp?ID=106643) denoting a type of small spear, does not occur in standard Japanese usage.
+[^4]: The character 鈠, a [rare Chinese character](https://dict.variants.moe.edu.tw/dictView.jsp?ID=106643) denoting a type of small spear, does not occur in standard Japanese usage.
 However, it appears to be been used here as a variant or scribal substitution for 扱 (*atsuka(u)*), meaning "to handle" or "to deal with".
 Soda-sensei put the name as 骨防扱 and the reading as ホネモギアツカヒ (*honemogiatsukai*), so I have treated this as authoritative.
 This makes 防, too, a substitute for 捥 (*mogi*, "to come off"; "to be broken"; "to bend the wrist"), so the original name was 骨捥扱.
 鈠/扱 has since been dropped from the kata name, which is now simply 骨防, usually read as *Koppō* or *Kobbō*.

-[^4]: Or *yanmagaeshi*.
+[^5]: Or *yanmagaeshi*.

-[^5]: Or possibly *Auishigure* (which would have been pronounced *Ōishigure*) or *Aiishigure*.
+[^6]: Or possibly *Auishigure* (which would have been pronounced *Ōishigure*) or *Aiishigure*.

-[^6]: My first instinct was to read this as *Homurakaze*, but Soda-sensei left a note above the name saying it should be read *Kasonkaze*.
+[^7]: My first instinct was to read this as *Homurakaze*, but Soda-sensei left a note above the name saying it should be read *Kasonkaze*.

-[^7]: The actual character used here is an old shorthand variant.
+[^8]: The actual character used here is an old shorthand variant.
 It is included in Unicode extension block B with the character point U+20B0B, but cannot be rendered in common fonts.